espv/expose/README.md

 Required software packages:
 - maven
 - ant
+- python
 - python-pip
-- Java version 8 (must be used when installing the Stream Processing Engines (SPEs)) Install on Ubuntu with `apt-get install maven ant python-pip openjdk-8-jdk`
+- Java version 8 (must be used when installing the Stream Processing Engines (SPEs))
+  - Use update-alternatives to change java and javac to use Java 8
+- Install these on Ubuntu with `apt-get install maven ant python python3-pip openjdk-8-jdk automake libtool cmake libboost1.67-all-dev  # Boost is for T-Rex, and you might need to use a different version`

 Python pip packages required for analysis:
 - numpy
 - pyyaml
-Use a virtual environment, and run `pip install numpy pyyaml`
+Use a virtual environment, and run `pip3 install numpy pyyaml`

 To execute the experiments from the paper, please clone this repository in the home directory, e.g., ~/, on three devices.
 The first device serves as the coordinator, the data source node and the data sink node.
 The second as the "intel_xeon" server, and the third is the "RPI," both of which run the system under test (SUT).